NickTomlin/intro-to-node-streams/README.md

 This is a readable way of expressing how a series of files goes thourgh a transformation.

+# Background: IO

+Node streams are commonly compared to unix pipes:

+    # read diary.txt, pass the contents to `wc` which returns a count of the lines
+    cat diary.txt | wc -l
+    > 3

+pipes are a way of connecting in put and output between programs, and a stream's `pipe` method provides a similar function:

+    # let's pretend we have a transfom stream called countLines
+    fs.createReadStream('diary.txt').pipe(countLines).pipe(process.stdout);
+    > 3

+# Background: IO continued

+This is a fanastic metaphor for talking about how to use streams, but it can also be helpful to understand the "piping" behind pipe (pun very much intended).
+All streams are eventEmitters that wrap asynchronous functionality.
+To take things to the context of the browser, we could create a very simple stream with the following psuedocode:

+    var count = 0;
+    var counter = writeStream(document.querySelector('counter'));
+    var buttonClick = streamEvent(document.querySelector('button'), 'click');

+    buttonClick.pipe(through(function () {
+      count++;
+      this.queue(count);
+    }).pipe(counter);

 # Usage

 The most common use case is consuming through a utility, like gulp or browserify, but you can implement your own tool on top of streams quite easily using node's built in streaming capabilities and a few stream utility libraries (like [`through`](https://github.com/rvagg/through2)).

 ## Subclassing

+The streams modules in node provide provide templates, which require you to implement a few methods to get your own version of a stream.
+See `vanilla-streams/readable/build-your-own.js` for an example.

 ## In the browser